-My second favorite season and my final installment in my seasonal guides: spring in Korea!
+My second favorite season (after autumn, of course) and my final installment in my seasonal guides: spring in Korea!

-There’s always something so magical about the spring season despite less fun things, like the awful air quality.
+There’s always something so magical about the spring season despite less fun things, like the awful air quality or random cold snaps.
 As soon as mid-March hits, the temperatures start to warm ever so slightly until cherry blossoms pop up everywhere, and then the rest of nature starts to catch up.

-While I find myself wanting to stay inside and practicing too much hygge in winter, I always find myself trying to get outside as often as possible in the spring.
-I’ll take the long way home and, finally, wear dresses with out tights.
+While I find myself wanting to stay inside and practicing too much hygge during winter in Korea, I always find myself trying to get outside as often as possible in the spring!
+I’ll take the long way home, start arranging weekend trips, and (once mid-April hits) begin wearing dresses with out tights!

 If you come to Korea, either come for fall or for the magic of its spring.

 - Getting in: I’m assuming you’re flying into Incheon International Airport.
 You do NOT need to spend money on a taxi.
 Use the subway; it’s one of the nicest in the world.
 If you do need a private transfer, book ahead.

 - Stay in Touch: Korea has eSIMs!
 Just order ahead here and you’ll be emailed a QR code which you can use to set-up your service.

 - Where to Book Activities: I always like checking Klook or Trazy for the best deals on anything related to tours and experiences in Korea.